 These two evaluations have complementary findings on VA clinic operations and SREs among Veterans.
-Both efforts emphasize that increasing mental health staffing levels, especially at under-resourced VAMCs, significantly reduces SREs - although the benefits diminish as staffing improves.
-The second evaluation adds to this understanding, however, highlighting that increasing provider workrate comes with a risk of increasing Veteran SREs.
+Both efforts link increasing mental health staffing levels, especially at underresourced VAMCs, with benefits to Veterans - although the benefits were seen to diminish as staffing improves.
+The second evaluation adds to this understanding, however, highlighting that increasing provider work rate likely comes with a risk of increasing Veteran SREs.
 In short, both studies strongly suggest that workload management is crucial to improving Veteran mental health care.

 Evaluation Findings

 VAMC Staffing Staffing Change Veteran SREs

-Average Increase $\downarrow$
+Average Increase \checkmark

 Lower Increase $\downarrow \downarrow$

-VAMC Workrate Patient Change Veteran SREs
+VAMC Work rate Patient Change Veteran SREs

-Average Increase ↑
+Average Increase \uparrow

 Lower Increase $\uparrow \uparrow$

 Note: arrows express the magnitude of change

-As PEPReC finalizes work on Veteran

-SREs, several other projects are underway.
+As PEPReC finalizes work on Veteran SREs, several other projects are underway.
 For example, the Center is working to develop a new mental health care access measure that will give VAMCs another sensitive metric to evaluate clinic access and performance.
 Similarly, the Center is formulating workforce guidelines for VA mental health care.